50 Fall Things to Do in Connecticut with Kids

 36. Learn all about Connecticut's most famous author at the Mark Twain Museum in Hartford.

 37. See the chickens (lots and lots of chickens) and the other animals at Flamig Farm.
+2020 update: Guests are asked to make reservations for visits.

 44. Create a family masterpiece at Muse Paintbar.